James A. Sledge House

-The James A. Sledge House, at 749 Cobb St. in Athens, Georgia, was built around 1860.
-It was listed on the National Register of Historic Places in 1974.
+The James A. Sledge House, at 749 Cobb Street in Athens, Georgia, was built around 1860.
+Commonly referred to as "The Sledge House", it was listed on the National Register of Historic Places in 1974.

 It is a one-and-a-half-story Gothic Revival cottage.
 Its most salient features are its steep roof and three tall triangular front-facing dormers.
 It has a one-story veranda across the front of the house.
 It is built of stuccoed brick walls about 18 in thick.

 It is also included in the Cobbham Historic District.